learn-co-students/objc-deploy-on-day-1-redux-ios-0916/README.md

 Finished the game, did you?
 Let's add some cool features.
 Here are some options:

 * Add an AI opponent!
 To do this, open up `FISComputerPlayer.m`.
 You'll need to change the `+isEnabled` method to return `YES`, and then implement the `-nextPlay` method.
-    * `-nextPlay` should examine the board using the methods on `self.game` and decide what move to make next.
+    * `-nextPlay` should examine the board using the methods on `self.game`, which is an instance of the `FISTicTacToeGame` class, and decide what move to make next.
 It should return its decision as a `FISTicTacToePosition`, which can be made with the `FISTicTacToePositionMake` function, like this: `FISTicTacToePositionMake(1, 1)`.
     * Start with a naive implementation -- maybe just have it return a random valid play.
     * From there, the sky's the limit.
 In perfect play, tic-tac-toe always ends in a draw.
 Can you make an unbeatable AI?